Good News International Ministries: Teachings

-According to the group's website and news media reports, GNIM has been influenced by the End-Time Message of William Branham, an informal global network of churches that emerged from Oneness Pentecostalism.
-Investigators uncovered booklets of Branham's teachings at the commune which were pictured in a news broadcast.

 Mackenzie's teachings have been described as placing a profound emphasis on end-time doomsday warnings.
 Mackenzie's message was also anti-Western, and he railed against such "evils of western life" as medical services, education, food, sports, music, and "the uselessness of life".
 In a song titled "The Antichrist", he denounced the Catholic Church, the United States, and the United Nations as tools of Satan.

 One media report alleged that he predicted that the world would end on 15 April 2023.

+According to some news media reports, GNIM may have been influenced by the teachings of William Branham, an informal global network of churches that emerged from Oneness Pentecostalism.
+Investigators uncovered booklets of Branham's teachings at the commune which were pictured in a news broadcast.

 While a majority of the group's adherents have been Kenyans, some were originally from Tanzania, Uganda, and Nigeria.